How to Install a Ceiling Fan

 Installing a ceiling fan is a great way to upgrade your home's look, improve air circulation and lower your energy bill.
 Whether you're adding a ceiling fan to your living room or outdoor space, our step-by-step guide will show you how to install a ceiling fan, as well as offer tips and safety considerations to keep in mind.

-Before you begin, there are a few considerations to keep in mind.
+Before you begin your project, here are a few tips to keep in mind when hanging a ceiling fan.

 - One of the most important things to know when learning how to install a ceiling fan is that the fan you choose needs to match up to the size of your room.
 Always measure your room before shopping.